-After the 2018 Housing Summit, the Tasmanian Government announced several medium and long -term solutions to address housing supply.
+After the 2018 Housing Summit, the Tasmanian Government announced several medium and longer-term solutions to address housing supply.
 One medium-term measure was for the Government to introduce legislation to fast-track the rezoning of Government land suitable for residential use for affordable housing.

 The Housing Land Supply Act 2018 (the HLS Act) was prepared and introduced in July 2018.
-Amendments were made to the HLS Act in November 2021 to broaden the scope of eligible government land and improve the consultation and assessment processes.
-Further amendments were made to the Act in 2023 to extend the period for making the Housing Land Supply Orders until the end of 2032.
-The extension will allow the current draft Orders to be finalised and enable more suitable government land to be considered for rezoning for more social and affordable housing.
+Amendments were made to the HLS Act in November 2021 to broaden the range of eligible government land and improve the consultation and assessment processes.